CodeSlicing/pure-swift-ui/README.md

 - [1.4.0][tag-1.4.0] Add alignment to greedy modifiers and Image specific modifiers to SFSymbol
 - [1.5.0][tag-1.5.0] Add numerous modifiers and conditional modifiers including hueRotation, GeometryProxy extensions, Shape specific modifiers, UIScreen and more
 - [1.6.0][tag-1.6.0] Add image processing modifiers and associated conditionals - add convenience modifiers to Image and SFSymbol to perform resizing and aspect ratio modifiers in one step
+- [1.7.0][tag-1.7.0] Add constructor function for SFSymbols and all font types.
+Alignment parameter for all frame modifiers.
+Overloads for all font type modifiers on Text.
+Conditional animation modifier.
+Align modifier for Text.

 ## Licensing